antonpichka/library_architecture_mvvm_modify/package/README.md

 #### NamedVM

+- Classes Names:
+- - Do not use this symbol in the class name as it is used below: 'W'
 - A 'NamedVM' called from another 'NamedVM' will be named by its 'Named' as a prefix of 'NamedWNamedVM', and the directories will also be located:
 - - Example:
 - - - UserVM